JeninaAngelin/Network-Analysis/README.md

 #### Other End Devices
 In Cisco Packet Tracer, end devices refer to network devices that serve as the sources or destinations of data packets in a simulated network.
 These devices are usually located at the edges of the network and represent devices that users interact with directly.

+## Attack Surface Mapping
+Attack surface mapping is a process used to identify and analyze potential points of vulnerability in a system, application, or network that could be exploited by attackers to gain unauthorized access or compromise the security of the target.
+By understanding and mapping the attack surface, organizations can proactively assess and strengthen their security defenses to reduce the risk of successful cyber-attacks.

+#### The "ping" command

+When a user enters the "ping" command in the command-line interface (CLI) of a device, they specify the IP address or hostname of the destination device they want to test.
+The "ping" command sends an ICMP Echo Request message from the source device to the destination device, and the destination device responds with an ICMP Echo Reply message.
+It displays the result of the communication test, showing the number of packets sent, received, lost (if any), and the minimum, maximum, and average RTT values.
+The results help network administrators assess the quality of the network link and identify potential issues, such as high latency or packet loss.

+#### ARP Tables

+Manage the Address Resolution Protocol (ARP) cache.
+By using "arp -d", you can delete entries from the ARP cache, and with "arp -a", you can view the contents of the ARP cache, which provides information about the IP-to-MAC address mappings.
+When attempting to ping one PC from the other, the ping operation fails.
+The objective is to investigate the reason behind this failed ping, despite the direct connection between the computers.
+We observe that the ARP resolution is not occurring, leading to the failure of the ping.
+The Address Resolution Protocol (ARP) is responsible for mapping IP addresses to MAC addresses.
+In this case, since the computers are on different subnets, they are not in the same broadcast domain.
+As a result, the ARP messages from one PC cannot reach the other PC, preventing the MAC address resolution and subsequent successful communication.

+This situation highlights the need for routers.
+Routers are devices that operate at the network layer (Layer 3) of the OSI model and facilitate communication between different subnets or networks.
+By connecting the two computers through a router, it can perform the necessary routing functions, including ARP resolution between subnets.
+This enables successful communication between devices on different subnets by forwarding packets between them.

+#### MAC table

+Performing "ping" tests between neighbouring computers to verifies connectivity.
+Additionally, we will explore the MAC table in the switch and gain an understanding of its fundamental functionalities such as learning, flooding, and forwarding.

+#### RIB
+The RIB is a database that contains routing information, including static routes, dynamic routes, and administrative distance values.
+It helps the router determine the best path for forwarding packets based on the destination IP address.

+#### OSPF

+We will utilize OSPF-specific show commands to examine how OSPF works.
+These commands provide insights into OSPF's behavior, including the OSPF neighbor relationships, the states of OSPF interfaces, and the OSPF routing table.
+By using the show ip route command, we can check the resulting IP route table, which contains information about OSPF-learned routes and their associated next hops.
+By configuring OSPF, analyzing the OSPF show commands, examining the IP route table, and reviewing the show ip int brief table, we can gain a deeper understanding of how OSPF facilitates efficient routing within a network and how it dynamically builds the routing table to determine the best paths for packet forwarding.